fbqvyjt/Game-Dev-Study/ClassesObjects/index.md

 Fundamental ideas behind object-oriented programming.

 1. [Intro to Classes & Objects](IntroClassObj/notes.md)
-    - What are objects and how important are in game development.
+    - What are objects and how important are in game development?
 (Spoilers: THEY ARE ESSENTIAL!)

 2. [Instantiating Objects With a Constructor](Constructor/notes.md)
     - Moving back to using C#, the basic idea of what classes, constructors, and structs are discussed.